This is an extension to the curses library. It provides callers

 with a hook into the ncurses data to resize windows, primarily

-for use by programs running in an X Window terminal (e.g., xterm).
+for use by programs running in an X Window terminal (e.g.,

-the specified dimensions, and adjusts other bookkeeping data
+to the specified dimensions, and adjusts other bookkeeping data

 used by the ncurses library that record the window dimensions

 Most of the work is done by the inner function resize_term.
 The

 are extended.
-The calling application should fill in these areas with
+The calling application should fill in these areas

-appropriate data.
-The resize_term function attempts to resize all
+The resize_term function attempts to resize all windows.

 possible to resize these without additional interaction with the

 applications can check if the resize_term function would modify

 the window structures.
-It returns TRUE if the windows would be modified, and
+It returns TRUE if the windows would be

-and OK on success.
+failure and OK on success.
 They will fail if either of the

 dimensions are less than or equal to zero, or if an error occurs

 While these functions are intended to be used to support a signal

 invoking them in a context where malloc or realloc may have been

 If ncurses is configured to supply its own SIGWINCH handler,

 • which ungetch's a KEY_RESIZE which will be read on the next

 The KEY_RESIZE alerts an application that the screen size has

-is unsafe.
-This indirect method is used to provide a safe way to
+handler is unsafe.
+This indirect method is used to provide a

-the library's use of the window size obtained from the
+overrides the library's use of the window size obtained from the

 operating system.
 Thus, even if a SIGWINCH is received, no

 It is possible to resize the screen with SVr4 curses, by